Wang 600 Programmable Calculator Simulator

 This software is provided free of charge, including the source code.
 It may be modified and redistributed provided no fees are charged, original copyright notices are retained, and modifications are submitted back to the author.

-The source may be built by unpacking the w600-sim.tgz archive (creates subdirectory "w600-sim"), changing directory to "./w600-sim", and typing "make".
+The source may be built by unpacking the w600-sim.tgz archive (creates subdirectories "w600-sim" and "common"), changing directory to "./w600-sim", and typing "make".
 The simulator can be run from that directory using the command "java w600_fe".
 Or you can type "make install" to install into a "wang600apc" subdirectory in your home directory, which also runs the INSTALL script from there to create the "Wang600Files" folder and sample programs.
 Then the simulator can be run the same as for the pre-built packages (use the "run" script).

-The simulator may be run in a "backwards" mode where the simulator code runs in the foreground and the GUI runs "background".
+The simulator may be run in a "debug" mode by adding the "-i" option to the start command (there must be a "terminal window" kept open in order to use the debugger).
 In this mode, the simulator is run interactively and may be used to trace and otherwise examine the state of the "machine".
-To run this mode, type "./w600-sim -i -g" from the "w600-sim" subdirectory.
-You will get a "%" prompt and the GUI will startup.
-Type "go" to initialize the calculator and GUI.
+Pressing '%' in the calculator window will cause a "%" prompt to appear in the terminal window.
+Type "go" to resume the calculator and GUI.
 Other commands are shown by the "help" command.
-The simulator may be interrupted with ctrl-C, which brings up the "%" prompt again, after which "go" will resume.
-Closing the GUI window also brings up the "%" prompt, but the calculator can no longer be run (GUI is not respawned).
-The command "quit" will end the simulation (and the GUI, if running).
+The command "quit" will end the simulation (and the GUI).

 Copyright © 2011, 2012, Douglas Miller